pranjaljaiswal10/Backend_mini_practice/README.md

 # Backend_mini_practice

-This repo is for starting pactice for backend
+This repo is for backend concept file